kpchak/WA-forwarder/README.md

 ## How it Works

 1. **QR Code Authentication**: The app generates a QR code that you scan with your WhatsApp mobile app to authenticate
-2. **Message Retrieval**: Once authenticated, you can enter any phone number to view their messages
+2. **Message Retrieval**: Once authenticated, you can add phone numbers or load customer groups from Google Sheets
+3. **Message Filtering**: Filter messages by date range, time, or number of days
+4. **Group Management**: Load customer groups from Google Sheets, send bulk messages, and track attendance
-3. **Real-time Updates**: New messages are displayed in real-time using Socket.IO
+5. **Real-time Updates**: New messages are displayed in real-time using Socket.IO
-4. **Local Storage**: Authentication data is stored locally for future sessions
+6. **Attendance Tracking**: Mark customer attendance directly in Google Sheets

+## Advanced Features

+### Customer Groups
+- Load customer groups from Google Sheets
+- Each sheet represents a customer group
+- Automatic phone number formatting
+- Send messages to selected customers

+### Message Filtering
+- Filter by date range with time slider
+- Filter by number of days
+- Filter by hours
+- View only incoming messages

+### Attendance System
+- Mark customer attendance
+- Track attendance in Google Sheets
+- Generate absentee lists
+- Send follow-up messages to absentees

 ## Security Notes